 The best thing about the Windows Phone Store is that we can try the apps before purchasing any; if it does not work as you expected, or you don’t like it, you can simply hit Uninstall.

-After exploring the Store, installing, and uninstalling a bunch of apps, here is a list of essential apps you should be installing into your Windows Phone.
-Note that there are some apps like Files which need Windows Phone 8.1 to work.
+After exploring the Store, installing, and uninstalling a bunch of apps, here is a list of essential apps you should be installed on your Windows Phone.
+Note that there are some apps like Files that need Windows Phone 8.1 to work.
 All apps listed here are free (at the time of writing), unless specified otherwise.

 Recommended Reading: 10 Things Windows Phones Do Better Than Android Phones